ps-tuebingen-courses/pl1-lecture-notes/src/05-name-binding/name-binding.md

 The scope of this binding instance is the third sub-term of ``With``.

 Now the reason can be revealed.
-Our first attempt failed because we substituted the identifier occurring in the binding position in the with-expression.
-This renders the expression illegal because after substitution the binding position where an identifier was expected is now occupied by a Num.
+Our first attempt failed because we substituted the identifier occurring in the binding position in the
+`With`-expression.
+This renders the expression illegal because after substitution the binding position where an identifier was expected is now occupied by a `Num`.
 To correct this mistake, we make another take at substitution:

 ### Substitution, take 2